shamanec/GADS/docs/project-setup.md

 This will move *./configs/usbmuxd.service* to */lib/systemd/system* and enable the service - this starts usbmuxd automatically after reboot.
 It will also create and set udev rules in */etc/udev/rules.d* that will trigger the container updates when registered iOS/Android device is connected/disconnected from the machine.

+## Make iOS connection more stable
+usbmuxd is being stopped by its own udev rules when the last iOS device is disconnected.
+This could potentially lead to problems creating containers when reconnecting devices after disconnecting all of them.
+To alleviate the issue you can:
+1. Open /lib/udev/rules.d/39-usbmuxd.rules
+2. Comment out or remove the last line:
+*SUBSYSTEM=="usb", ENV{DEVTYPE}=="usb_device", ENV{PRODUCT}=="5ac/12[9a][0-9a-f]/*", ACTION=="remove", RUN+="/usr/sbin/usbmuxd -x"*

 ### Update the project config
 1. Open the Project Config page.
 2. Tap on "Change config".